Interior Branding: Why It Matters

-Behind every commercial space is a brand.
-And whether you want it or not, every space speaks about the brand behind it.
-It seems obvious when designing a store, but in offices this connection is often being overlooked.
-Let’s take a closer look at interior branding and its role in interior design.
+Behind every physical space is a brand.
+And whether you want it or not, visitors will immediately make this connection when they step through the door.
+Let’s take a closer look at branding and its role in interior design.

 The power of interior branding

 Bernd Schmitt, the author of ‘’Experiential marketing’’, notes that brands are encoded in physical environments, whether you want it or not.
 Every location where people interact with your brand, be it an office or a shop, makes a certain impact on them.
 And if these spaces are designed with little or no consideration of the brand values, you are depriving yourself of the opportunity to shape the experience that people are going through.

 “Value does not only reside in the object of consumption (products and services) and in seeking out and processing information about such objects; value also lies in the experience of consumption.”

 Through interior branding, you can use a physical space to communicate a message about the company behind it.
 In other words, interior design is a tool to change the way people feel about the brand when they step through the door.

 Think of any brand.
 What are the first associations that come to your mind?
 Probably, it’s a company name, a logo, certain colours and slogans.
 All these elements do make a brand, but there is something else to it.
 And this ‘something’ is what truly matters.